sthbrx/sthbrx.github.io/content/blog/2023-08-03-parsing-ssh-config.markdown

 system wide settings.
 Most of the time this isn't an issue because of the first-come-first-served rule with config matches (rule 2).
 But if the system config includes a `Match final`, it will trigger the entire config to be re-parsed, including the user section.
-And it so happens that, on Fedora, the system config does contain a `Match final`.
+And it so happens that, at least on Fedora with the `openssh-clients` package installed, the system config does contain a `Match final`.

 But wait, there's more!
 If we want to specify a custom SSH config file, then we can use `-F path/to/config` in the command line.
 But this disables loading a